Nepal and Bhutan Tour

 • Scenic Drive

-Price Reduced US$ 3450 Price Starts From US$ 2850
+Price Starts From

 Overview of Nepal and Bhutan Short Tour

 Nepal and Bhutan Short Tour will allow you to familiarize yourself with the conspicuous Eastern Himalayas lifestyle, rituals, and environmental elements.
 Two spiritual kingdoms of the Himalayas will immerse you into a sanctuary of soothing ambiance above the mountains with cathedrals and panoramic views.
-The entire tour from Kathmandu to Paro will be an unforgettable experience overflowing with taking the initiative, encountering indigenous values and religions, and comprehending the historical relevance of both countries.
+The entire tour from Kathmandu to Paro will be an unforgettable experience overflowing with taking the initiative, encountering Indigenous values and religions, and comprehending the historical relevance of both countries.

 Culture and Traditions of Nepal and Bhutan Short Tour